Decisions, Reviews and Appeals

 Regulation 11 of the Town and Country Planning (Schemes of Delegation and Local Review Procedure) (Scotland) Regulations 2013 normally requires hard copies of the case papers for an application to review a decision by officers on a planning application for local development to be made available for public inspection and copying.
 On 11 May 2020 the council resolved under section 7 of and paragraph 10(2) of Schedule 6 to the Coronavirus (Scotland) Act 2020 to suspend that duty during the coronavirus emergency period.
 Instead, copies will be made available on request by electronic means or by post.
 Any requests for inspection must be made by emailing committee services.

 Find out more about the Local Review Body, get forms for your review and view the decisions taken

 Appeals - Planning and Environmental Appeals Division, the Government

 To appeal against the council's decision on your application, or to challenge one or more of the conditions which are attached to the planning permission, you must appeal in writing within three months (for most applications) of the date of the decision notice.
 The appeal must be in writing on a form supplied by the Government, and should clearly set out the reasons for the appeal.
 It should be accompanied by copies of the planning application form, all other documents associated with your application and the decision notice.

-You can submit an appeal online at the Government's e-planning portal or by contacting the Planning and Environmental Appeals Division, 4 The Courtyard, Callendar Business Park, Callendar Road, FALKIRK FK1 1XR.
+You can submit an appeal online at the Government's e-planning portal or by contacting the Planning and Environmental Appeals Division, Scottish Government Ground Floor, Hadrian House, Callendar Business Park, Callendar Road, Falkirk, FK1 1XR.

 The decision reached on your appeal will be final, unless an application is made to the Court of Session for a judicial review for legal or procedural reasons.